2018–19 Kansas Jayhawks men's basketball team: Season notes

 The Jayhawks entered the season with high expectations due to returning All-Big 12 players Udoka Azubuike and LaGerald Vick, adding three 2018 McDonald's All-Americans, and several transfers coming off their redshirt years.
 Following the 2017–18 season, several sports websites ranked Kansas 1st on their "Way too early rankings" which preview the next season.
 The Jayhawks also entered the season ranked number 1 in the AP Poll.
 Despite the high expectations, the team dealt with adversity during the season as four different players that were expected to be starters missed time.
 Silvio De Sousa was declared ineligible by the NCAA, Udoka Azubuike underwent season ending surgery in January, Marcus Garrett missed five games due to injury, and LaGerald Vick took a leave absence in February to handle personal issues and eventually announced he wouldn't return.
-On February 23, 2019, the Jayhawks lost to Texas Tech 62-91.
-The loss was the Jayhawks worst conference loss under Bill Self and worst conference loss since the 1999-2000 season when they lost to Oklahoma State 53-86.
-Following a 68–81 loss to Oklahoma on March 5, the Jayhawks were eliminated from Big 12 regular season title contention, ending their NCAA record streak of 14 consecutive titles.
+On February 23, 2019, the Jayhawks lost to Texas Tech 91–62.
+The loss was the Jayhawks worst conference loss under Bill Self and worst conference loss since the 1999–2000 season when they lost to Oklahoma State 86–53.
+Following a 81–68 loss to Oklahoma on March 5, the Jayhawks were eliminated from Big 12 regular season title contention, ending their NCAA record streak of 14 consecutive titles.